stant/jfileprocessorRest/README.md

 for the parent path of each.
 If nothing is selected it uses the "Folder:" you are in.

-* JFP not can use its own File Associations.
+* JFP now can use its own File Associations.
 You can add, edit, and delete them.
 It lets you have 3 different types at this point.
 One for each type.
 I create default assocs for "*.war" files.
 If you execute a war file it will run it in a tomcat container.
 Just double-click on one!